|

-The tiny country Luxemburg got its name from
+The tiny country Luxembourg got its name from

 a castle, which dates back to the Roman Empire.
 The castle became the